 There are certainly many kids electric toothbrushes on the market, including ones that light up, play sounds, and feature fun characters.
 But despite the number of products available, some experts recommend sticking to a manual toothbrush until a certain age.

 In this article, we will examine the different sides of the ‘electric vs. manual’ debate when it comes to kids electric toothbrushes.
-Then, if you decide an electric brush would be beneficial for your child, you can continue reading to find out more about the different models and types of children’s electric toothbrushes available, and decide which is the best electric toothbrush for kids.
+Then, if you decide an electric brush would be beneficial to your child’s dental care, you can continue reading to find out more about the different models and types of children’s electric toothbrushes available, and decide which is the best electric toothbrush for kids.

 Table of contents